softwaresaved/byte-sized-rse/episodes/22-example-code.md

 QUESTION: who has seen or used code that looks like this?
 Yes/No?
 QUESTION: who has written code like this?
 Yes/No

-No one writes great code that’s readable, well formatted, and well designed all the time.
+No one writes great code that's readable, well formatted, and well designed all the time.
 Sometimes you often need to explore ideas with code to understand how the code should be designed, and this typically involves trying things out first.
-But... the key is that once you understand how to do something, it’s a good idea to make sure it’s readable and understandable by other people, which may includes a future version of yourself,
+But... the key is that once you understand how to do something, it's a good idea to make sure it's readable and understandable by other people, which may includes a future version of yourself,
 6 months into the future.
-So it’s really helpful to end up with good clean code so yit's easier to understand.
+So it's really helpful to end up with good clean code so yit's easier to understand.

 Another key benefit to writing "cleaner" code is that its generally easier to extend and otherwise modify in the future.
 When code is initially written it's often impossible to tell if it will be reused in some way elsewhere.
 A familiar scenario is that you stop developing a piece of code for a while, and put it to one side.
-Maybe it’s not needed any more, or perhaps a project has finished.
+Maybe it's not needed any more, or perhaps a project has finished.
-You forget about it, until suddenly, there’s a need to use the code again.
+You forget about it, until suddenly, there's a need to use the code again.
 Maybe all of it needs to be reused in another project, or maybe just a part of it.
-However, you come back to your code, and it’s a mess you can’t understand.
+However, you come back to your code, and it's a mess you can't understand.
 But by spending a little time now to write good code *while you understand it*, you can save yourself (and possibly others) a lot of time later!

 ## Running the Example Code

 Now despite the issues with the code, does it work?
-Let’s find out.
+Let's find out.
 So in the shell, in the root directory of the repository:

 ```bash